 Week 2: Mathematical models

-Learn how to develop a systematic approach to translate real-life problems into mathematical models in the form of observation-equation system including four fundamental blocks: vector of observations, vector of unknown parameters, linear (or linearized) functional relation between observations and unknowns, and stochastic characteristics of observations in the form of dispersion (or covariance matrix) of the observation vector.
-As well as discussion on different concepts, such as linear vs. nonlinear models, functional vs. stochastic models, consistent vs. inconsistent models, over/under –determined models, redundancy, and solvability of observation-equation systems.
-All the aforementioned concepts are explained by various practical examples.
+Develop a systematic approach to translate real-life problems into mathematical models in the form of observation-equation system including four fundamental blocks: vector of observations, vector of unknown parameters, linear (or linearized) functional relation between observations and unknowns, and stochastic characteristics of observations in the form of dispersion (or covariance matrix) of the observation vector.
+Discussion on different concepts and models.

 Week 3: Least Squares Estimation (LSE)

 Given a mathematical model, how to find an estimate that predicts the observations as close as possible?
 Introduction to (weighted) least squares estimation (WLSE), its mathematical logic and its main properties.

 Week 4: Best Linear Unbiased Estimation (BLUE)